superfly/docs/app-guides/multiple-processes.html.md

 Well, [we don't use Docker to run containers](https://fly.io/blog/docker-without-docker/).
 Your app is running in a VM, with its own kernel.
 You can do pretty much anything you want inside of it, including running as many programs as you like.
 Most of the time, the trick is just telling Docker how to do that.

 There are a couple different ways to run multiple processes in a Fly.io app.
-All of them address the first rule of programs running in Fly.app: when your entrypoint program exits, our `init` kills the VM and we start a new one.
+All of them address the first rule of programs running in Fly VM: when your entrypoint program exits, our `init` kills the VM and we start a new one.
 So at the end of the day, *something* has to keep running "in the foreground".

 <div class="callout">Fly.io <u>[Machines](/docs/machines)</u> can run multiple processes</u> natively, no need for extra configuration. <u>[Examples here](https://community.fly.io/t/multi-process-machines/8375)</u>.</div>